 But I digress: The Lovense Ferri feels roughly 10% more powerful than the We-Vibe Moxie IMO.
 More than that, Ferri’s prominent ridge down the center delivers more clit focus.
 So you’ll likely notice it more.

-So what if you’re sold on a Lovense toy but aren’t sure whether to go for Lush 2 or Ferri?
+So what if you’re sold on a Lovense toy but aren’t sure whether to go for Lush 2 / Lush 3 or the Ferri’s vibrations?
 A point-by-point:

 - Clit vs. vag.
 Does the wearer orgasm from vaginal stimulation only?
-If no, and they do want the toy to make them come while they wear it around, obviously Ferri.
+If no, and they do want the toy to make them come while they wear it around, obviously Ferri for the better clitoral stimulation.
+The Lush is easiest to wear for Gspot stimulation.

 - Strength.
 Do you want top power?
 Lush 2 essentially has 1 more steady speed: Ferri’s top intensity feels like Lush’s 2nd (of 3 total preset speeds).
 I’ll ball-park Lush 2 as 30% stronger than Ferri.
-(When you get into the app, you can also feel that Lush 2 has a bit more kick.)
+(And Lush 3 is quite similar to Lush 2.
+Note: When you get into the app, you can also feel that Lush 2 has a bit more kick.)
 Keep in mind that you can also use Lush 2 as a clit vibe: just hold it against the clit like a bullet vibrator, instead of inserting it.

 - Noise.
 At 30 to 40 decibels when inserted, Lush 2’s top speeds max out as loud as my refrigerator.
 Ferri ranges from 42 to 52 decibels when I’m standing up normally (not crossing my legs or sitting on Ferri).
 If this is for public play, you may want to insulate Ferri3 and investigate the noise level of where you plan to toy around.
 Crossing your legs does help lower the volume.